drcgjung/k8s-cluster-stack/register/README.md

   - tunnelfront-tls
     (contains client.key client.pem )

-## Create a secret on the argo cluster
+## On the argocd cluster create a secret:

   - register/registration.temp (register/config.temp will be used in the registration.yaml config)